 - The major cause of mortality in C. Difficile is ileus and toxic megacolon.

 - All antimotility agents should be discontinued (including avoidance of opioids).(31105766)

 - Diarrhea in these patients is a good thing: it removes C. Difficile from the colon (one form of “source control”).

 - Patients with substantial volumes of diarrhea may require additional IV fluid to compensate for these losses.

 - Diet may be continued in patients with diarrhea and no evidence of ileus or megacolon (e.g. no abdominal distension or colonic dilation on abdominal x-ray).

 - In ileus or megacolon, oral intake should be held.

 - Front-line for all patients with C. difficile.

 - For non-fulminant infection treat with 125 mg PO q6hr; for fulminant infection use 500 mg PO q6hr.

-pare back antibiotics which aren't helping (if possible)
+pare back antibiotics that aren't helping